AdobeDocs/analytics.en/help/components/dimensions/tracking-code.md

 ---
 # Tracking Code

 The 'Tracking Code' dimension lists the names of tracking codes on your site.
-This dimension is typically collected using query string parameters.
 You can place links with different query string parameter values in different places across the internet.
-This dimension reports which links were the most successful in driving traffic to your site.
+This dimension helps you understand which links were the most successful in driving traffic to your site.

+Appending tracking code query strings are common in emails, advertisements, social media posts, and other marketing efforts that your organization uses.

 ## Populate this dimension with data